 One of the main barriers to colorectal screening is the lack of awareness of the disease.
 Colorectal cancer tends to not be discussed as openly as other conditions such as breast or lung cancer.
 Furthermore, the thought of undergoing a colonoscopy is not appealing.
 This is compounded by the fact that there is a general misconception about the study.

 A colonoscopy can detect early tumors, and more importantly pre-cancerous growths of tissue called polyps.
 Polyps can be removed at the time of the procedure, thereby preventing cancer from developing.
 When caught early through procedures including a colonoscopy, up to 90 percent of patients may be cured of their cancer.

-The mammogram remains the most important screening test in the detection of breast cancer and it likely saves thousands of lives every year.
+The mammogram remains the most important screening test in the detection of breast cancer, and it likely saves thousands of lives every year.

 Beginning at the age of 40, all women should have an annual mammogram to check for breast cancer.
 Depending on a woman’s personal risk, her physician may recommend she begin annual mammograms before the age of 40.

-Penn offers dedicated breast imagers who can perform the following breast imaging services:
+At Penn, we offer dedicated breast imagers who can perform the following breast imaging services:

 - Digital Mammography – The most beneficial screening method available for breast cancer.
-This mammogram uses 3D technology to offer greater precision, comfort, instant availability, and improved detection of breast cancer.
-The 3D technology makes it easier for radiologists to see the tumors, allowing for better diagnosis and patient outcomes.
+This mammogram uses 3-D technology to offer greater precision, comfort, instant availability, and improved detection of breast cancer.
+The 3-D technology makes it easier for radiologists to see the tumors, allowing for better diagnosis and patient outcomes.